 So, let’s get into it.
 Let’s start talking about actual case studies in about what I’m seeing and what I’m involved in here – in the Philippines, in offshoring.

 The first one of course is a very low hanging fruit but it’s something dear to my heart.
 I’ve been in business for nearly 40 years now.
 And probably for the last 30 years, I’ve had a PA (personal assistant) attached directly to me – handling all of my personal and direct easy to do tasks.
 For the last 14 or 15 years, that PA has been a Filipino and indeed during that time I have gone through 3 different Filipinos in that role.
 They’ve stayed with me, they’re stable, and they’re great to work with.
 Sort of things they typically do for me, I do have them at UpWork – the last 14 years, I have a full time designated PA working for me on Odesk and later on became UpWork.
 I like to do that because I like to keep them away from politics of the very businesses.
 I have to keep them away there.
 They are personal assistants; they are not a virtual assistant.
-They are always doing research for me – I’m always needing to find out things.
+And they are always doing research for me – I’m always needing to find out things.
 I’m always giving them tasks to go off and go on find about this, go and research this, go and find that for me, and there is a lot of that going on.